David-OConnor/pyflow/README.md

 - Windows installer and Mac binaries
 - Adding a dependency via the CLI with a specific version constraint
 - Developer requirements
+- Global package cache to avoid downloading the same package for each project??

 ## Building and uploading your project to PyPi.